-Summer Rim to Rim in the Grand Canyon: This hike is the on the bucket list for many hikers, but attempting it in June on your own can be dangerous unless you’re an experienced desert hiker.
-This guided hike will let you experience this rim to rim trek while being guided by an expert who has done the trek before.
-Take advantage of this amazing trip and explore this remarable canyon from rim to rim.
+Summer Rim to Rim in the Grand Canyon: This hike is on the bucket list for many hikers, but attempting it in June on your own can be dangerous unless you’re an experienced desert hiker.
+This guided hike will let you experience this rim-to-rim trek while being guided by an expert who has done the trek before.
+Take advantage of this amazing trip and explore this remarkable canyon from rim to rim.

-Phantom Ranch Tour: This iconic lodge at the bottom of a Grand Canyon is a great alternative to backpacking as the rooms are primitive but comfortable and you get to stay inside.
-Enjoy this 2 to 3 day trip with a possible layover day at the bottom of the canyon where you can relax and enjoy the creek.
-This is an inn based trip, but you’ll need to carry (or let a mule carry) some of your belongings to the canyon floor and back up again on the hike back.
+Phantom Ranch Tour: This iconic lodge at the bottom of the Grand Canyon is a great alternative to backpacking as the rooms are primitive but comfortable and you get to stay inside.
+Enjoy this 2 to 3-day trip with a possible layover day at the bottom of the canyon where you can relax and enjoy the creek.
+This is an inn-based trip, but you’ll need to carry (or let a mule carry) some of your belongings to the canyon floor and back up again on the hike back.

 Join a Guided Hiking Adventure

 Grand Canyon National Park is home to some of the most unique and spectacular hiking vacations in the world.
 Wildland Trekking offers trips with stunning views, geologic history, and incredible hiking and backpacking for visitors who want to have an active, adventurous experience.

 Guided Grand Canyon treks include permits, local transportation (excluded on certain tours), meals, gear, risk management systems, and professional guides, allowing guests to make the most of their visit to the Canyon, focus 100% on enjoying their experience, and do it all with an increased level of safety and comfort.

 - GUIDED BACKPACKING ADVENTURES: these are for people interested in an authentic adventure deep in the Canyon’s wilderness.